robot-republic/django-spreedly/readme.markdown

 Info
 ====

-This app can be used to add support for the [spreedly](https://spreedly.com/) subscription service to your django app.
+This app can be used to add support for the [Pin Payments](https://subs.pinpayments.com/) (formerly Spreedly) subscription service to your django app.

 **Note** this app is still in development, if you find issues or bugs, please submit them here: